ALL ABOUT VEGETABLES

 1. They are very yin because they are a) raw, and b) combined with bacteria or yeasts, both of which are very yin.

-2. Some fermented foods are toxic with aldehydes.
+2. Most fermented foods are toxic with aldehydes.
 This is potentially a serious problem if you eat them regularly.
-A very bad one is kombucha tea, but the problem extends to others.
+A very bad one is kombucha tea, but the problem extends to kim chi and most others.
 For more, read Aldehydes and Fermented Foods on this website.

 I find that everyone needs to eat 2-3 cups of cooked vegetables, at least three times daily or about 9-10 cups of cooked vegetables daily.
 Measure the amount when cooked, not raw.